Mina Lobata: A Firecracker Of A Vine

 Try to avoid overhead watering for this, as with other plants.
 A good soaker irrigation system is your best bet for watering fire vine.

 Sandy or loamy soil types are perfect for this plant.
 It will tolerate chalky soil as well.
-Try to avoid hard-packed clay, as the roots may have difficulty forming in that type of soil.
+Try to avoid hard-packed clay soil, as the roots may have difficulty forming in that type of soil.

 Not particularly choosy, the firecracker vine can tolerate a wide range of pH levels.
 Slightly-acidic through slightly-alkaline soils are fine for your plant.
 Try to avoid extremes in soil pH and you’ll do well.